 We have also completed drug interaction studies with lorundrostat with metformin, esomeprazole, itraconazole, and carbamazepine.
 The metformin study was completed based on the possible inhibition of the MATE1 transporter by lorundrostat.
 This trial demonstrated that lorundrostat has little effect on plasma exposure of metformin.
 The DDI study with esomeprazole was conducted to evaluate the effect of varying gastric pH levels on the absorption and availability of lorundrostat.
 As anticipated for lorundrostat, which is a weak base, there was reduced absorption in the alkaline gastric environment produced by the proton pump inhibitor (PPI).
 The DDI study with itraconazole was conducted to evaluate the effect of strong cytochrome P450 (CYP450) 3A4 inhibition on the exposure of lorundrostat.
-As anticipated, there was a minimal increase in lorundrostat exposure of lorundrostat.
+As anticipated, there was a minimal increase in lorundrostat exposure when co-administered with a strong CYP3A4 inhibitor.
+The DDI study with carbamazepine was conducted to evaluate the effect of strong CYP3A4 induction on the exposure of lorundrostat.
 As anticipated, the plasma exposure of lorundrostat was decreased when co-administered with a strong CYP3A4 inducer.
 Further studies will be performed to provide labeling guidelines for timing vis-à-vis meals or dose-adjustment of lorundrostat for individuals using a PPI.
 Additional studies will be performed with using digoxin and rosuvastatin to assess potential transporter interactions with lorundrostat.

-A Phase 1, open-label, parallel design study to evaluate the pharmacokinetics of lorundrostat in subjects with normal renal function (eGFR $\ge$ 90 mL/min/1.73 m2) and subjects with severe renal impairment (eGFR < 30 mL/min/1.73 m2) has been completed.
+A Phase 1, open-label, parallel design study to evaluate the pharmacokinetics of lorundrostat in subjects with normal renal function (eGFR $\geq$ 90 mL/min/1.73 m2) and subjects with severe renal impairment (eGFR $\leq$ 30 mL/min/1.73 m2) has been completed.
 Based on the results of this trial, there was no statistically significant effect of severe renal impairment on the pharmacokinetics of lorundrostat.